mongodb/specifications/source/client-side-encryption/tests/README.rst

 Case 2: can find encrypted range and return the maximum
 ```````````````````````````````````````````````````````
-This test assumes that Case 1 has passed and the documents are in ``db.explicit_encryption``.

 Use ``clientEncryption`` to encrypt this query:

 .. code:: javascript